louridas/Data_Analytics_Case_SP500/README.md

 [3] To modify the text of the report or the slides, please edit the .Rmd files in the Reports_Slides directory.
 To modify the Web Application please edit the ui.R and server.R files in the Web_Application directory.
 After any modifications please repeat step 2 to generate the new report, slides, and launch the new Web application.

+[4] You can modify the parameters of the project and generate new customized reports through the web application.

+**Note:** Please press the stop button in the Console window to stop running the web application when needed.